devkodama/PACS-Assistant/README.md

 **Shift-Tab** moves to the previous field in a PowerScribe report.

 **Ctrl-Tab** moves the cursor to the end of the current line in a PowerScribe report.
-Pressing it a second time moves the cursor down one line, then to the end of the line.
+Pressing it a second time moves the cursor down one line then to the end of the line.

 > 💡 This can be useful to position the cursor *after* the default text when tabbing into a field so that dictation does not replace the default text.